josephedward/streamlit-secure-context/README.md

 1. Integrate real model loading and inference in `worker.js`.
 2. Extend the Python API for parameter validation and error handling.
 3. Customize CSP directives and sandbox flags per your deployment requirements.

+## HIPAA-Conscious Deployment

+To deploy in a HIPAA-compliant environment and minimize ePHI exposure:

+- HTTPS everywhere: Configure your Streamlit server to use TLS certificates (see docs for `server.sslCert` and `server.key` options).
+- Host all assets internally: The frontend is configured to bundle TFJS, ONNX Runtime Web, and TFLite scripts locally.
+Run `npm install` in `frontend/` and let the `postinstall` script copy these assets into `frontend/public`.
+- Client-only PHI processing: Use in-browser inputs within the secure component (e.g., `<input type="file">`) so that raw PHI never leaves the user’s browser.
+- Secure server environment: If you collect logs or results, ensure your hosting platform enforces strict access controls, audit logging, and is a HIPAA-certified environment.
+- Device security: Ensure end-user devices have disk encryption, updated browsers, and adhere to your organizational security policies.

+By running inference entirely in the user’s browser and enforcing strict security policies, you minimize ePHI exposure and simplify HIPAA compliance.
 4. Add unit and integration tests with Jest and Cypress.